prerananana/ecommerce_prerana1/Labsheet/lab4.md

 ## Objective
 To create frontend for the website
 ## Introduction
-In this lab of E-commerce we continued the lab by adding _index.html_ and _base.html_ to enhance our e-commerce website.
+In this lab of E-commerce we continued the lab by adding _index.html_ and _base.html_ to enhance the user interface of our e-commerce website.
 ## Procedure
  1. First we prepared template for Django and created a directory _templates_ and added a template for base file “base.html”.
  2. To make “templates/base.html”  globally available, we made following adjustment to _settings.py_